aj-archipelago/subvibe/README.md

 ---

-<p align="center">Built with 💖 by subtitle enthusiasts for subtitle enthusiasts.</p>
+<div align="center">Built with 💖 by subtitle enthusiasts for subtitle enthusiasts.</div>